Regional Consultant (Ombudsman) To Hold Open Court On Sept 14 - UrduPoint

 Regional Consultant (Ombudsman) To Hold Open Court On Sept 14

-The Regional Director provincial ombudsman Khan Muhammad Zardari will hold an open court on September 14
+NAWABSHAH, (UrduPoint / Pakistan Point News - 13th Sep, 2021 ) :The Regional consultant (Mohtasiib) Khan Muhammad Zardari will hold an open court on 14th September, said a handout issued on Monday.

-HYDERABAD, (UrduPoint / Pakistan Point News - 10th Sep, 2021 ) :The Regional Director provincial ombudsman Khan Muhammad Zardari will hold an open court on September 14.
+Open court will be held in the District Accounts office at 10:30 am in which matters related to the government employees, retired employees, pensioners and the general public will be reviewed.

-According to a handout issued here on Friday, an open court will be held in the District Accounts office at 10.30 am in which matters related to the Govt employees, retired employees, pensioners and the general public will be discussed.
+People were asked to attend the open court and apprise Regional Consultant about their financial problems and grievances, so that steps could be taken for resolving them.